 Alcoholics and addicts can be manipulative, self-destructive and dishonest.
 If you are involved with someone like this, you've probably learned that this has direct implications for you: It's important that you learn to protect yourself from them, and not to enable them.

 Protecting yourself from abuse is one of the most basic spiritual skills to learn.
 The purpose of this post is to raise your awareness about how to take actions to stop others' inappropriate or possibly dangerous behavior from affecting your life.
 The context of this post is about alcoholism, but you it also applies to any other kinds of inappropriate behaviors.

-I quit drinking 21 years ago.
-I held my brother in my arms as he died from alcoholic liver failure nearly 5 years ago.
+I quit drinking more than 26 years ago.
+I held my brother in my arms as he died from alcoholic liver failure 10 years ago.
 I have seen many, many lives destroyed by alcohol and drugs back when I was a daily newspaper photographer in the United States.
 It is horrible to watch parents learning that their child had been killed by some drunken idiot in a car, or see the wretched squalor of a junkie’s shooting gallery.